Tawfic-AB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-Create a file named exactly \*\\'"Beat School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

 8-Write into the file ls_cwd_content the result of thecommand ls -la.

+9-Duplicate the last line of the file iacta.